kano2710/Interactive-Map/README.md

 # This project is a technical task for the Working Student Geoinformatics position at Forliance GmbH.

-## I have uploaded a working project to my server.
-You can visit at https://test.dhameliya.com/

 # Description
 This project is an Angular-based application that demonstrates advanced features of integrating OpenLayers for map functionalities.
 It includes multiple exercises showcasing a unique part of map interaction and data integration.